10 Days In Patagonia: Patagonia Itinerary & Travel Guide for Argentinian and Chilean Patagonia

 Day 6 of 10 Days in Patagonia – Perito Moreno Glacier Trekking

-- Big Ice: Big Ice is one of the most popular activities in Perito Moreno.
-You trek for about 3.5 hours on the Glacier itself.
+You trek for about 4 hours on the Glacier itself.
 The excursion runs from mid September to end of April, weather permitting.
 From what I read it’s very physically demanding and tiring but you really get to see a lot of the glacier.
+It is a full day tour.

 Day 7 of 10 Days in Patagonia – Bus from El Calafate to El Chalten & Day Hikes